 It is long, but the School of Law Bulletin and Handbook Policies goes over all of our policies and processes, and provides detailed information about the law school including information on admissions and academics.

 Admitted applicants who intend to practice law should be aware that admission to the bar in all states involves character, fitness and other qualifications.
 Applicants are encouraged to determine what those requirements are in the state(s) in which they intend to practice by consulting the website of the National Conference of Bar Examiners at http://www.ncbex.org.

 We encourage you to be fully aware of these requirements prior to investing time and resources in pursuing your legal education; please visit our website for further information.

 Orientation is mandatory for all incoming first-year students.
 As part of orientation you will be attending your first law school class.
-Orientation is currently scheduled for August 12th, 13th and 14th 2020.
-The agenda will be posted early in the summer.
+Orientation is currently scheduled for August 18th, 19th, and 20th 2021.
+The agenda can be found here: Fall 2022 Orientation Schedule.